cliosight/Docs/README.md

 Types of users:
 1. Admin - all possible actions within an account.
 2. Non-admin - View permission for assigned (non-public) forms and view permission assigned for reports and dashboards.
-3. Admin-minor - Create permission for forms, reports, dashboards, triggers and workflows.
+3. Admin-minor - All permissions for forms, reports, dashboards, triggers and workflows.
 No access to datasources, users/groups and tables.

 ## Leveraging Automation and AI Components <a name="ai"></a>